Quick Links

 • recognition of aspirations and achievements and celebration of success;

-The children are supported, through the curriculum, to grow in independence and self-awareness and deepen their relationships with each other.
 Extra-curricular opportunities and voluntary/monitor work are part of the curriculum offer.
 The breadth of experience ensures that our young people have a powerful engagement with the world around them.
-We teach discrete subjects in our school – particularly in upper KS2 and supplement a topic-approach to learning with specialist teaching across the school.
-Through the curriculum we address the physical, mental, spiritual, cultural and intellectual health of the child, in a joined-up, meaningful way.
+We teach discrete subjects in our school – particularly in upper KS2.
+Through the curriculum, we aim to develop cultural, social and, in the longer term, financial capital in a joined-up, meaningful way.

 Quality of Education Overview